osl2/UDB-Dokumentation/src/deployment/frontend.md

 Now that we generated all needed files and copied them to the correct folder we need to configure our webserver to serve them.

 Below is an example how your nginx.conf could look like.
 If you are serving multiple pages with your webserver you should already know how to setup your webserver.
 Just remember to include the settings shown [here](https://router.vuejs.org/guide/essentials/history-mode.html#example-server-configurations).

+It is your own responsibility to secure the webserver (e.g. configure SSL).

 ``` bash
 #/etc/nginx/nginx.conf